 Notes

-- Press the mixture down firmly so the cakes hold their shape.
+- Press the mixture firmly into each cup so the treats hold their shape.

 Comments